BOOMik/svg-to-png-for-android/README.md

 svg-to-png-for-android
 ======================
-For start use command $ node index.js
+For start use command $ node index.js OR $ node index_mac.js on Mac OS X